rails/rails/guides/source/action_mailer_basics.md

             :action => "greeting") %>
 ```

-When using named routes you only need to supply the +:host+:
+When using named routes you only need to supply the `:host`:

 ```erb
 <%= user_url(@user, :host => "example.com") %>